clarkkon/Text-Classification-of-Newsgroup-Dataset--Natural-Language-Processing-Cumulative-Lab/README.md

 #### 5. Evaluate a Final Model on the Test Set

-Once you have chosen a final modeling process, fit it on the full training data and evaluate it on the test data.
+Once I have chosen a final modeling process, I will fit it on the full training data and evaluate it on the test data.

 ## 1. Load the Data

-In the cell below, create the variables `newsgroups_train` and `newsgroups_test` by calling the `fetch_20newsgroups` function twice.
+In the cell below, I will create the variables `newsgroups_train` and `newsgroups_test` by calling the `fetch_20newsgroups` function twice.

-For the train set, specify `subset="train"`.
-For the test set, specify `subset="test"`.
+For the train set, I specify `subset="train"`.
+For the test set, I specify `subset="test"`.

-Additionally, pass in `remove=('headers', 'footers', 'quotes')` in both function calls, in order to automatically remove some metadata that can lead to overfitting.
+Additionally, I passed in `remove=('headers', 'footers', 'quotes')` in both function calls, in order to automatically remove some metadata that can lead to overfitting.

-Recall that we are loading only five categories, out of the full 20.
-So, pass in `categories=categories` both times.
+Recall that I am loading only five categories, out of the full 20.
+So, I pass in `categories=categories` both times.

 ```python